TedHusted/awake/awake.md/awake.md

 The next screen outlines the background check process.
 It is thorough, requiring Noah to authorize the use of his government-issued ID and professional records.
 He hesitates.
 Glancing up at the OSSA APPROVED light, he links “Continue.”

-“We ensure authenticity for both parties, guaranteeing that your matches are legitimate, safe, and serious about forming real connections.”
+“We ensure authenticity for both parties.
+We guarantee that your matches are legitimate, safe, and serious about forming real connections.”

 Noah clicks AGREE and uploads a scanned image of his ID.
 Moments later, a confirmation message appears:

 “Thank you!
 Your profile is now under review.
 You’ll be notified when your first match is available.”

-Noah leans back, visibly relieved that the process was over.
+Noah leans back, relieved that the process was over.

 A notification pings.
 “Your match is ready!”